jlochman/h-land-docs/README.md

 clone repository and run server
 ```
 git clone https://github.com/jlochman/h-land-docs.git
-cd docs
+cd h-land-docs
 retype watch
 ```

 server will run with configuration specified in `retype.yml` file.

-> Note: server will watch for any changes in `docs` folder.
+> Note: server will watch for any changes in `h-land-docs` folder.

 ## Quick Links